phpDocumentor/phpDocumentor/docs/getting-started/creating-your-own-template-using-twig.rst

    **Artifact folder**

-   A with the source folder, the artifact folder may differ per writer.
+   As with the source folder, the artifact folder may differ per writer.
 But a common pattern is that this location is relative to the target location that you provided phpDocumentor using the ``-t`` or ``--target`` option.

-If we look closely at the first transformation than we can distinguish four properties:
+If we look closely at the first transformation then we can distinguish four properties:

-1. Writer, which is a reference to a specialized class that will actually perform the transformation.
+1. Writer - reference to a specialized class that will actually perform the transformation.
-2. Query, an attribute which allows you to guide the transformation or limit it to a subset of the provided data.
+2. Query - an attribute which allows you to guide the transformation or limit it to a subset of the provided data.
-3. Source, which is a reference to the input.
+3. Source - reference to the input.
 This can be a template file, origin location (in case of a copying action) or any other data location.
-4. Artifact, the destination folder, file or object where the output for this transformation is written to.
+4. Artifact - the destination folder, file or object where the output for this transformation is written to.

 So.
 What does this transformation do?

     It uses the "FileIO" writer, which is used for disk operations, to "copy" the contents of the "templates/responsive/css" source folder to the "css" destination folder.

-How the query, source and artifact attribute exactly function differs per Writer but this is the general use for them.
+How the query, source and artifact attribute functions exactly differs per Writer, but this is the general use for them.

 As another excercise, let's look at the second transformation in our example.